What information could you include in an employee code of conduct?

 Employee breaks example

-During their shift, employees are entitled to one 30-minute break.
-However, all employees are entitled to ask for a longer lunch break.
-We appreciate that some of our employees have other commitments which need to be addressed during their lunch break.
-In these circumstances, employees are allowed to take up to an hour for their lunch break.
 All staff should appropriately communicate when they plan to take their lunch break to all members of staff to make sure that there is always one member of staff on the front desk to attend to customers.
 It is sensible to coordinate your lunch breaks as soon as possible during the day to avoid any confusion or short staffing during these times.

 Absenteeism example

 We appreciate that all our employees follow their set working hours.
-Make sure that if you are commuting that you give yourself the right amount of time every day to get into work.
+Make sure that if you are commuting, you give yourself the right amount of time every day to get to work.
 If you have any issues getting into work on a particular day, please notify your line manager.
-Any employees working on flexible hours should also notify their line manager of any possible alterations to their shifts and should make sure to give adequate notice if they would like to change their hours.
-Please also check the times of meetings and make sure that you attend them punctually.

 Disciplinary action example

-At our company, we take failure to follow our code of conduct very seriously.
-That is because we believe our code helps to maintain a happy, functional workplace where everyone feels safe and included.
-Please note that we take a strict no-tolerance attitude towards discrimination and bullying in the workplace.
 We suggest that you read our employee code of conduct thoroughly and regularly.
-This is so that you can make sure that you do not fall short of its requirements.
-If concerns arise, managers will follow the organisation’s established process for reviewing the matter and communicating any next steps.
+If concerns arise, managers will follow the organisation’s established process to review the matter and communicate any next steps.
 Outcomes vary based on the circumstances and will be handled in line with company policy and any applicable requirements.
-We value your continued cooperation, and please let us know if you have any concerns.
+We value your continued cooperation.
+Please let us know if you have any concerns.

 How to display a code of conduct